Health Benefits Of Legs Up The Wall Pose

 This is one of my absolute most favourite poses.
 Putting your legs up a wall is one of the most grounding, nourishing and calming poses.

-This pose is something I try and do most days of the week, especially when I'm feeling stressed, overwhelmed, tired or anxious.
-I learnt this pose a few years ago from a naturopath when I was over-exerting myself and since then it has become a staple into my life and daily routine.
+This pose is something I try and do most days of the week, especially when I’m feeling stressed, overwhelmed, tired or anxious.
+I learned this pose a few years ago from a naturopath when I was over-exerting myself and since then it has become a staple into my life and daily routine.

 This pose has so many amazing health benefits.
 Just 5-10 minutes with your legs up a wall can: